khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-reading.md

 ## Naming convention

-A naming convention provides readable choices so that you can choose a design token that matches your design intent.
-Design token names include terms that may define the **context**, **object**, and **modifier** for a design token.
+The naming convention enables you to choose a design token that matches your design intent.
+Design token names may include terms that define the **context**, **object**, and **modifier** for a design token.
 For example:

 <img class="gl-display-block gl-mx-auto gl-mt-7" src="/img/design-tokens-naming-convention.svg" alt="Design tokens naming convention with context, object, and modifier groups" />